-Professor Johnstone (Chairman); Associate Professors Foote and Racusen, Assistant Professors Sjogren and Weller
+Professor Johnstone (Chairman) and Racusen; Associate Professor Foote, Assistant Professors Sjogren and Weller

-- 55 INTRODUCTORY MICROBIOLOGY (2-4) Study of microorganisms, especially bacteria, their structure, development and activities.
+- 55 Introductory Microbiology (2-4) Study of microorganisms, especially bacteria, their structure, development and activities.
 Emphasis is placed on the basic principles and laboratory techniques.
 The role of microorganisms in nature and their various interrelationships with man are discussed.
 Prerequisite: eight hours of chemistry.
 Four hours.
-Mr. Sjogren. - 151 INTRODUCTORY BIOCHEMISTRY (3-3) An introduction to biochemistry with emphasis on the structure, metabolism, and analysis of biologically important compounds.
+Mr. Sjogren. - 151 Introductiony Biochemistry (3-3) An introduction to biochemistry with emphasis on the structure, metabolism, and analysis of biologically important compounds.
 Prerequisite: chemistry 16 or 131.
 Four hours.
-Mr. Foote. - 197, 198 SENIOR RESEARCH Work on a research problem under the direction of a qualified staff member.
+Mr. Foote. - 197, 198 Senior Research Work on a research problem under the direction of a qualified staff member.
 Findings submitted in written form as prescribed by the department.
 Prerequisite: senior standing.
 Three hours.
-Staff. - 201 GENERAL BIOCHEMISTRY (3-4) Broad coverage of fundamentals of biochemistry for science students, including the chemistry of carbohydrates, proteins, lipids, vitamins, enzymes, and hormones and their relation to processes of biological significance.
-Basic principles of analytical procedures involved in biochemical methods.
-Prerequisite: chemistry 131.
-Five hours.
-Mr. Weller. - 250 Advanced Biochemistry (4-2) An advanced study of biochemical systems with emphasis on research methods and plant biochemistry.
+Staff, - 201 General Biochemistry (2-4) Basic principles of analytical procedures used in biochemistry are emphasized.
+Topics covered include: chemistry of proteins and nucleic acids; DNA, RNA, and protein biosynthesis; enzymes, coenzymes, and enzyme kinetics; and metabolism of carbohydrates, lipids, and proteins.
+Prerequisite: 151 or Chemistry 132.
+Four hours.
+Mr. Weller. - 220 Environmental Microbiology (2-3) An advanced course dealing with the activities and role of microorganisms, primarily bacteria, in the specialized habitats of air, soil, and water.
+The influence of the cells upon their environment and the effect of the environmental conditions on metabolism will be emphasized.
+Prerequisite: a previous course in microbiology or bacteriology and senior standing.
+Three hours.
+Offered alternate years, 1970-71.
+Mr. Johnstone. - 250 Advanced Biochemistry (4-2) An advanced study of biochemical systems with emphasis on research methods and plant biochemistry.
 Laboratory sessions include the use of radioisotopes and chromatographic techniques.
-This course augments agricultural biochemistry 201 (general biochemistry), the combined sequence providing a base for graduate research in biochemistry and related fields.
-Prerequisite: 201 or medical biochemistry 301.
+This course augments agricultural biochemistry 201 (general biochemistry), the combined sequence providing a base for graduate research in biochemistry and related fields, Prerequisite: 201 or medical biochemistry 301.
 Five hours.
+Mr. Racusen.

-Mr. Racusen. - 254 MICROBIAL BIOCHEMISTRY (2-3) The chemical composition, energy utilization and metabolism of microbial cells.
+- 254 MICROBIAL BIOCHEMISTRY (2-4) The chemical composition, energy utilization and metabolism of microbial cells.
 Prerequisite: 201 or medical biochemistry 301, botany 55; and departmental permission.
-Three hours.
+Four hours.
 Mr. Sjogren.
-Alternate years, 1968-69. - 301 Special Problems in Biochemistry Reading, discussion, and laboratory research on a special problem.
+Alternate years, 1970-71. - 301 Special Problems in Biochemistry Reading, discussion, and laboratory research on a special problem.
 Prerequisite: 201 and departmental permission.
 Credit as arranged.
 Staff. - 381, 382 Graduate Seminar Topical seminar with discussion of assigned and collateral reading.
 Required of departmental graduate students.
 One hour.
-Staff. - 391 through 399 Master's Thesis Research Investigation of a research topic under the direction of an assigned staff member culminating in an acceptable thesis.
-Credit as arranged.

-491 through 499 DOCTOR'S THESIS RESEARCH Investigation of a research topic under the direction of an assigned staff member, culminating in an acceptable thesis.
+Staff. - 391 through 393 Master's Thesis Research Investigation of a research topic under the direction of an assigned staff member culminating in an acceptable thesis.
+Credit as arranged. - 491 through 493 Doctor's Thesis Research Investigation of a research topic under the direction of an assigned staff member, culminating in an acceptable thesis.
 Credit as arranged.